Serving all people by providing personalized health and wellness through exemplary care, education and research.

 No two women will experience perimenopause in the same way.
 These are the most common symptoms:

 The symptoms of perimenopause may look like other conditions.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Perimenopause does not need to be treated unless symptoms are bothersome.
 Treatments may include: